BlinkyStitt/dvd-rip/README.md

 5. Run `udevadm control -R`

-Now whenever you insert a disc into your DVD drive, it will automatically get saved to whatever you put for `/path/to/vobs` and then eject.
-Then a conversion to a useful video format is queued.
-The conversion takes far longer than the copy and its setup to only do one conversion at a time.
-Once complete, the movie will be between 1 and 2 GB in /path/to/movies.
+Now whenever you insert a disc into your DVD drive, the raw data is saved to whatever you put for `/path/to/vobs` and then the disc is ejected and you can put the next disc in.

+These files are watchable, but they are large and not well supported so a conversion to the MKV format is queued.
+This conversion takes far longer than the copy and it is setup to only do one conversion at a time to keep your computer from being too slow.
+Once complete, the movie will be between 1 and 2 GB in `/path/to/movies`.

 # Development